 Let’s get back to the subject of nutrition.
 A combination of proteins, carbohydrates and fats are necessary to maintain health and achieve weight loss.

-In my book series “You Can Be Better” I cover this subject in much greater detail and take some of the mystique and fear out of looking at and managing calories as well as showing you how simple good nutrition is.
+I cover this subject in much greater detail in my book and take some of the mystique and fear out of looking at and managing calories as well as showing you how simple good nutrition is.

 So don’t starve yourself.